finanalyst/collection/README.md

 plugin-options()
 ```
 in which case, all plugins will use their default options.

+The ProcessPod instance is only modified by `Render` plugins, so if there is plugin configuration data that is needed by another Milestone callable, the plugin should call a blank callable, with empty block and templates.

 # Control flags
 The control flags are also covered in [Milestones](Milestones.md).
 Control flags by default are False.